scuwyh2000/Diff-II/README.md

 # Pytorch implementation of "Inversion Circle Interpolation: Diffusion-based Image Augmentation for Data-scarce Classification"

-**Diff-II is a novel and effective generative method for data augmentation.**
+**Diff-II is a novel and effective generative data augmentation method.**

 ![](teaser.jpg)